 Before taking the Morning After Pill, you should understand what it is, what it could mean to your health and how it works.
-Call for an appointment and one of our medical staff will be happy to discuss it with you, confirm if you're pregnant and advise you on your options.
+Although we do not provide the Morning After Pill, call for an appointment and one of our medical staff will be happy to discuss it with you, confirm if you're pregnant and advise you on your options.

 The "morning after pill" is a large dose of oral contraceptive.
 Known as Plan B, the pill is actually 2 tablets, one taken within 72 hours of intercourse and the second 12 hours later.
 It is NOT the same as RU-486.